zahramoghaddasi/Eighth-Assignment-Hangman/README.md

   _ A _ A
   ```
   No part of the hangman is drawn since the guess was correct.
-  Letter A will be vanished from the keyboard.
+  Letter A will vanish from the keyboard.

 #### Step 3: Second Guess
 - The guesser suggests the letter "E".